alimjanqadir/news-demo/README.md

           } else {
               // ... some code is ignored

-              // if request is not refresh nor load more then it would be initial data from database. mAdapter.setData(news);
+              // if request is not refresh or load more then it would be initial data from database. mAdapter.setData(news);
               if (isRequestResultEmpty()) {
                   refresh();